 Results: According to the results of this review 36% of patients with high cholesterol were not receiving the recommended statin therapy supported by the 2013-guideline grade A or B recommendations.
 In the three subgroups of patients with dyslipidemia (high risk, moderate risk, diabetes mellitus (DM), 6 out of 7 patients (86%) in the high-risk group (LDL-c>190) were on the correct type and dosage of a high intensity statin medication.
 In the moderate risk group (LDL-c 70-189) only 65% were receiving statin therapy.
 The most concerning result from this study is the moderate risk patient category, where 35% were not receiving any statin therapy when they should have been on at least a moderate intensity statin medication and no ASCVD risk estimate was calculated.

 Conclusion: Based on the results from this chart review there is room for improvement for PCPs in the treatment and evaluation of hyperlipidemia patients for primary prevention of ASCVD.
 This paper will discuss evidence based practice recommendations and suggestions for further investigation.

-Bolin, Cristina Smith, "Evaluation of Treatment for High Cholesterol and Prevention of Cardiovascular Disease in Primary Care" (2016).
+Bolin, Cristina, "Evaluation of Treatment for High Cholesterol and Prevention of Cardiovascular Disease in Primary Care" (2016).
 DNP Projects.
 122.